eleon182/imported/README.md

 # Summary
 This module will help clean your module dependencies by eliminating the need to require every single module in your project using relative paths.

-With 'imported', you simply give it a project directory name, and imported will scan your project and load every module for you.
+With 'imported', you simply initialize it with a project directory name, and imported will scan your project and load every module for you.
 Then you simply have to request any module in your project by its name without any paths.

+If there is a naming conflict, you simply have to specify some of the path to resolve it.
+Just make sure to give it parts of the path that makes it unique enough, and imported will find it.

 # Installation
 ```